PHP-Polyfills/mb_ucfirst-lcfirst/README.md

 Provides user-land PHP polyfills for the [`mb_ucfirst` and `mb_ucfirst` functions added in PHP 8.4](https://php.watch/versions/8.4/mb_ucfirst-mb_ucfirst).

-Requires PHP 8,1, 8.2 or PHP 8.3 with `mbstring` extension.
-Not supported on PHP 8.4 because these functions are natively implemented in PHP 8.4.
+Requires PHP 8.1 or newer with `mbstring` extension.

 ## Installation